CodyReichert/awesome-cl/README.md

 * [ql-to-deb](https://github.com/dimitri/ql-to-deb) -  Update cl-* debian packages from Quicklisp releases.
 WTFPL.
 * [dh-quicklisp-buildapp](https://github.com/ralt/dh-quicklisp-buildapp) - debhelper utility to let you compile your quicklisp-based Common Lisp code into a buildapp binary in a .deb with almost no effort.
 [MIT][200].

+See also [asdf-sbcl](https://github.com/smashedtoatoms/asdf-sbcl), a plugin for the universal package manager.

 Machine Learning
 ================